fonteeboa/go-log-guardian/README_en_us.md

 🔹 Flexible Configuration: Allows easy integration with different systems, enabling customization and configuration of logs according to specific needs.

-🔹 Database Connection: In addition to log management, Log Guardian can integrate with different types of databases such as PostgreSQL, MySQL, SQLite, and MongoDB.
+🔹 Database Connection: In addition to log management, Log Guardian can integrate with different types of databases such as PostgreSQL, MySQL, SQLite, ElasticSearch and MongoDB.
 Configuration is simple, using environment variables to specify connection details.

 🔹 Automatic Log Insertion: When correctly configured with environment variables, Log Guardian can automatically insert logs into the specified database.